koka201/Nita-Rudra/_pages/publications.md

   <div class="wordwrap">You can also find my articles on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>
 {% endif %} -->

-My body of work provides a thorough examination of how politics serves as a mediator in shaping the distributive outcomes of globalization.
-Specifically, my research uses the lens of international political economy to analyze the factors and mechanisms influencing the achievements or lack of success among various disadvantaged groups.
+My research focuses on how governments, labor, interest groups, institutions and firms impact various aspects of globalization.
+A central focus lies in examining the political economy factors and mechanisms that influence the welfare outcomes of marginalized groups.
 You can also find my articles on my [Google Scholar profile](https://scholar.google.com/citations?user=OLH0DEwAAAAJ).

 Articles
 ======